jparise/jparise.github.com/_posts/2012-10-24-trusted-ssl-certificates.markdown

 ---
 layout: post
-title: Enforcing Trusted SSL Certificates on iOS and Mac
+title: Enforcing Trusted SSL Certificates on iOS and OS X
 category: ios
 ---

-One of the nice things about iOS and Mac networking is that it generally just works.
+One of the nice things about iOS and OS X networking is that it generally just works.
 In particular, connecting to an SSL-protected host is a transparent operation for high-level code based on `NSURLConnection`.
 As long as the authenticity of the remote host's public certificate can be verified, the